Pumpkin Spice Cold Brew is my favorite way to enjoy seasonal flavors without needing a hot drink.

 - Sweeten gradually to avoid overpowering pumpkin’s natural flavor.

-- Add a splash of vanilla or almond extract for extra depth.
+- Add a tiny bit more of the listed vanilla extract for extra aroma.

 Make It a Showstopper